singularity0614/jerryjin.dev/posts/blog/the-calm-after-the-storm.md

 date: 19/03/2023
 ---

-Generally, the feeling after a test/exam is always mixed, some people look back with worry, regret, some with relief, happiness, but for me, I'm usually just very non-chalant.
+Generally, the feeling after a test/exam is always mixed, some people look back with worry, regret, some with relief, happiness, but for me, I'm usually just very nonchalant.

 ### Calming the mind